shorn/zinc/aws-infra/lambda/doc/cognito-github.md

 The Github support is a custom shim, based off of: https://github.com/TimothyJones/github-cognito-openid-wrapper

-Note that the Zinc implementation is not meant to be an OIDC wrapper, it's just the simplest thing that will work for the use-case of allowing a Github login to the Zinc app.
+Note that the Zinc implementation is not meant to be a reusable, generic OIDC wrapper, it's just the simplest thing that will work for the use-case of allowing a Github login to the Zinc app.
 * it only supports public github, not enterprise
+* id_token is signed with the Github `client_secret` configured in Cognito instead of a certificate
-* id_token is signed with HS256 (symmetric signing based on the shared client_secret configured in the Cognito USerPool) instead of RS256 (asymmetric signing, using certificates published via JWKS standard)
+  * Zinc signature: HS256, symmetric signing based on the shared client_secret configured in the Cognito UserPool.
+  * openid-wrapper signature: RS256, asymmetric signing using certificates published via JWKS standard.
 * supports only the OIDC attributes that Zinc needs, not the full standard set

 The Lamba implementation is in